 Two field test sites in Ontario, CA were selected for this study.
 The first site is a restaurant and bakery, the second site is a mall facility.
 For the restaurant, a new rooftop unit with the dual evaporative pre-cooler was installed to serve cooling and ventilation for a portion of the kitchen.
 Two systems were installed for the mall, one to cool administrative offices, and another to cool the mall security office - both spaces are interior zones.
-These two units utilized a common return plenum, but utilize separate and independent thermostat controls.
-The mall security office is a 600 ft2 space with large equipment loads from security electronics.
-In all three instances the units replaced were nearing end of life, and so were not monitored to establish a performance baseline for comparison.
-The performance of the equipment studied here should be compared to the performance of a modern standard-efficiency air conditioner operating at similar conditions.
+The two units in the mall use a common return plenum, but use separate and independent thermostat controls.
+The mall security office is a 600 ft space with large equipment loads from security electronics.

-Table 3 summarizes the general design specifications for the equipment installed at each location.
-Measured supply airflow rates and ventilation airflow rates were significantly different than the design targets documented in Table 3.
+Table 2 summarizes the general design specifications for the equipment installed at each location.
+Measured supply airflow rates and ventilation airflow rates were significantly different than the design targets documented in Table 2.
 Figure 6 in section "Assessment Methodology: Water and Airflow Measurements" documents the measured supply airflow and ventilation airflow rates for each unit.